If you’re in search of the best pubs in Letterkenny Town, you’ve found ’em!

 I couldn’t for the life of me remember the name of this place, but it seems that confusion is down to it changing name recently.
 Sonny McSwine’s was previously called McCaffery’s, and it’s a peach of a pub.

-Another spot that’s known to pour an excellent pint of Guinness, Sonny McSwine’s is one of my go-to spits if there’s a match on – there’s plenty of TVs and seating.
+Another spot that’s known to pour an excellent pint of Guinness, Sonny McSwine’s is a solid shout if there’s a match on as there’s plenty of TVs and seating.

 There’s decent pub grub on offer along with a packed cocktail menu.
 It’s one of the livelier bars in Letterkenny and you’ll find live music every night of the week along with a full band each weekend.

 Related read: Check out or guide to 10 of the best restaurants in Letterkenny (from fancy spots to cheap eats)

 The Brewery Bar and Restaurant with its old world ambience and incredible collection of local memorabilia is another popular spot with locals and tourists alike.

 Located on Market Square, it’s hard to miss the blue and white facade.
 It has a brasserie-style eating area for leisurely lunches and a full-blown restaurant upstairs for evening meals.

 With a full bar and wine list, every possible taste is catered for, from fancy cocktails to premium Irish whiskey brands.

 Live music and sports on the big screen ensure that the good times flow as freely as the ale.

 If you’re in search of pubs in Letterkenny that do some decent live music, take not of the next spot on our list.
 Located on Lower Main Street, the Wolfe Tone Bar is a huge establishment known for its live sessions.